till2/ds4w-user-identification/README.md

 # ds4w-user-identification
-User Identification from Accelerometer and Gyroscop Phone Sensors.
+User Identification from Accelerometer and Gyroscope Phone Sensors.